alanmimms/jurassic-20/README.md

 exercise.
 I'm getting pretty good at this after doing it for so long, but it's certainly tedious.

+The machine is clocked using a four phase top level clock so I can model and synthesize the random delay lines used in the original KL10.

 I tried again with OCR using a more modern version of Tesseract OCR (`tesseract 4.1.1`).
 The result is called `docs/MP00301_KL10PV_Jun80-OCR2.pdf` and it's also where I have added